TRACE solar loops Magnetic field topological model Bridger range from

 Benefits

 Our program gives participants an opportunity to develop skills for contemporary research under the guidance of internationally known physicists.
-These REU experiences help students make informed decisions about graduate school and careers in academia or research.
+These REU experiences help students make informed decisions about graduate school and careers in academia, research, and STEM fields.

 Training and Education

-The first week of our program includes training in the unix/linux/Solaris computing environment and IDL as tools for numerical modeling and data analysis.
+The first week of our program includes training in the unix/linux/Solaris computing environment and programming languages as tools for numerical modeling and data analysis.
 Lectures by MSU faculty and visiting professors cover a variety of subjects related to the research program.
-Participants are offered an opportunity to give public talks and lead star parties during two weekends in Yellowstone National Park.
+Participants are also trained in public speaking and communications.
 The last week of our program includes participant presentations of research results.
-The most successful projects lead to presentations at conferences and publications in journals.
-For a more detailed look at the program, see the calendars for 2007 and 2006.
+Successful projects lead to presentations at conferences and publications in journals.
+For a more detailed look at the program, see the calendars for 2025.

 Eligibility

-Participants must be full-time undergraduates, typically finishing their sophomore or junior years.
+Participants must be full-time undergraduates, typically finishing their sophomore or junior years, and will not graduate before 2026 summer.
 Applications from underrepresented groups are particularly welcomed.
-There are no restrictions with regard to citizenship.
-Foreign participants are supported from non-NSF sources.
+Application is restricted to US citizens or permanent residents.

 Practical Details

-The summer 2008 program will run from June 2 through August 8.
+The summer 2026 program will run from May 26 through July 31.
 Time-critical first and last week activities and summer housing limitations preclude other start and end dates.
-Stipends will be $4410 plus a $330 food allowance for the ten week program.
-Travel costs to and from Bozeman (up to coach air fare) from home or campus are covered and university residence hall lodging (single room) is provided.
-For non-US participants, support for travel costs is limited to the economy roundtrip airfare from JFK/New York.
+Stipends will be $7000 plus 100 on-campus meals for the ten week program.
+Domestic travel costs to and from Bozeman (up to economy-class air fare) from home or campus are covered and university residence hall lodging (single room dorm) is provided.